Modern slavery statement

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide regular training to our staff.

-Employee training and awareness is one of the core elements of our Compliance programme and continued to be an area of significant focus in 2023.
-In 2023 we continued to leverage our Learning Management System (“LMS”) which gives us the flexibility to deliver a range of legal compliance training content to employees and provides full auditability.
+Employee training and awareness is one of the core elements of our Compliance programme and continued to be an area of significant focus in 2024.
+To improve awareness and understanding of our updated Code of Conduct, we have launched a new Ethics & Code of Conduct training course to existing employees via our Learning Management System (“LMS”) which gives us the flexibility to deliver a range of legal compliance training content to employees and provides full auditability.
+We have also developed training resources for managers of non-digital users.
+The training includes a module on Modern Slavery and Human Trafficking, including how to recognise and prevent it.

-Having introduced a mandatory online course on modern slavery in 2022, all employees hired after the original launch date have been required to take the course during 2023.
-The course is part of the mandatory induction programme for all new hires with access to the LMS.
+We also have a mandatory induction programme for all new hires with access to the LMS, which contains a module on modern slavery.
 The course is designed to build knowledge of, and capability to manage, risks and covers:

 - What modern slavery is, its forms and key indicators